DrSkyle/ASTRA-Releases/README.md

 astra scan
 ```

-This will generate a quick terminal summary of your project's health.
+This will generate a quick terminal summary of your project's health using the **Spotlight Engine**.

 ### 2. Upgrade to Pro